CaptainYouz/auckland/README.md

 # Auckland

-Auckland is a UI library for Vue 3 applications.
+Auckland is a minimalist UI library for Vue 3 applications.